Nehasahuji/90-days-challenge/README.md

-          👉 Max and Second Max Element in array [3 Solutions] 👉 Is array sorted [Iterative and Recursive solutions] 👉 Leaders in array[Naive and Efficient Solution]
+          👉 Max and Second Max Element in array [3 Solutions] 👉 Is array sorted [Iterative and Recursive solutions] 👉 Leaders in array[Naive and Efficient Solution] 👉 Check if array is sorted and rotated